 The Make Safe Happen app became available for free on iOS and Android systems in January 2015.

-Make Safe Happen™ is a national program from Nationwide Insurance addressing the leading cause of death among children in the United States, preventable injury.
-The Make Safe Happen™ app is dedicated to making homes safer for children and was built with the knowledge and commitment of Nationwide Children’s Hospital, Center for Injury Research and Policy, and is funded by a grant from the Nationwide Foundation with additional financial support from Nationwide Insurance.
+The Make Safe Happen™ app is dedicated to making homes safer for children and was built with the knowledge and commitment of Nationwide Children’s Hospital, Center for Injury Research and Policy, and was funded by a grant from the Nationwide Foundation.

 Proposed Federal Laundry Detergent Packet Legislation